portsicle/.github/profile/README.md

 4. This method ensures that your local server remains protected behind your firewall, while still being accessible via a public URL provided by the Portsicle server.

+> **NOTE** that Portsicle is currently designed to work with **production‑build assets** where the files are served statically.
+There’s no mechanism in the current code to dynamically adjust headers based on the HMR requirements.
+Hence HMR remains a future scope / enhancement for this project.

 ## Contribution

 We welcome contributions!
 Feel free to open a pull request or an issue.